-Most plans have a 90-day run-out period, however this can vary by employer group.
-Please refer to your plan documents or contact BHS to confirm your run-out period.
+Most plans have a 90-day run-out period.
+However, this can vary by employer.
+Please review your plan documents or contact us to confirm your run-out period.

-Most employers allow terminated employees to submit claims 90-days after their termination date or 90-days after the end of month after their termination date.
+Most employers allow terminated employees to submit claims 90 days after their termination date or 90 days after the end of month after their termination date.
 This can vary by employer.
-Please refer to your plan documents or contact BHS to confirm your termination runout period.
+Please review your plan documents or contact us to confirm your termination run-out period.

-Involvement in a regular health FSA or HRA makes an individual ineligible to participate in a health savings account (HSA); however, a limited health FSA or limited HRA does not violate any eligibility requirements for an HSA.
+If an employee has a regular health FSA or HRA, they cannot participate in a health savings account (HSA).
+However, they can have a limited health FSA or limited HRA.

 Not typically.
-While there are "loop-holes" in the regulations that, if followed, would allow an employer to use the final paycheck rule (FPR), we recommend against it for the following reasons:
+While there are loopholes in the regulations that, if followed, would allow an employer to use the final paycheck rule (FPR), we recommend against it.
+Here’s why:

-The member ID number is mailed to each participant after they are enrolled in the plan at the beginning of each plan year.
-They can also obtain their ID number by logging into their participant portal account or contacting Customer Service.
+Members get their member ID mailed to at the beginning of each plan year.
+They can also get their ID number by logging into their participant portal account or contacting Customer Service.

 This can vary by Employer.
 Refer to your plan documents or contact BHS for further guidance.

-Typically, carryover funds roll from year to year as long as the employee maintains employment or until the funds are exhausted.
-Employers do have the ability to limit carryover to only employees who make an election.
+Typically, carryover funds roll from year to year as long as the employee maintains employment or until the funds are all used.
+Employers do have the ability to limit carryover to employees who make an election.